Find The Best Drug Rehab Solutions

 A large body of research points to a strong connection between length of treatment and strength of recovery.
-Because addiction is a chronic illness, short-term treatment is typically insufficient.
+Because addiction is a chronic and progressive illness, short-term treatment is typically insufficient.
 According to the National Institute on Drug Abuse, relapse rates for drug addiction mirror those of other chronic diseases (such as diabetes and asthma).
 Studies show that long-term, intensive treatment followed by regular monitoring is the surest path to a sustainable recovery from drug or alcohol addiction.
-So, when comparing programs, pay close attention to their respective aftercare services.
+So, when comparing programs, pay close attention to their length of stay and respective aftercare services.
 Look for comprehensiveness and cost.
 (Many facilities offer free continuing care to those who successfully complete residential treatment.)

 Finding the right fit

-The best drug rehab facilities in the world provide a combination of therapies, medications and ancillary services to meet an individual’s unique needs and circumstances.
+The best treatment facilities in the world provide a combination of therapies, medications and ancillary services to meet an individual’s unique needs and circumstances.
 There is no one-size-fits-all approach to treatment, nor is there one drug rehab facility that will work for everyone.
 To make sure that a facility meets your particular needs—or your loved one’s—we strongly suggest calling prospective facilities directly, gathering information and carefully weighing each program.
 For help evaluating drug rehab facilities, we invite you to download our free (no opt-in required) rehab comparison guide.
 Elements to consider include:

 - Aftercare/continuing care services

 - Extent of family and support system involvement

 - Evidence-based modalities used (CBT, DBT, MBRP, etc.)

 - Availability of onsite medically-supervised detoxification (if necessary)

 - Staff-to-client ratio / amount of individual attention

 - Ability to treat co-occurring disorders (dual diagnosis)